electron/update-electron-app/README.md

 updateElectronApp()
 ```

-By default your epository URL is found in [your app's `package.json` file](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#repository).
+By default your repository URL is found in [your app's `package.json` file](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#repository).

 You can also specify custom options: